“Hi Victor, I’m the co-founder of [ABC, LMK, XYZ] and a few more ventures…

 These results come from the aforementioned factors that help UpLead, Groove, and many other sites drive ROI through their content.
 I’ll list those factors here again.

-To create good content, you need to:
+To create really amazing content, you need to:

 - Demonstrate industry expertise in your content.